 International students need only to find geologic maps of their home countries.
 When searching for a geologic map of your home country, try searching your country's name in both the native language(s) and English.
 Although the ASU Libraries Map Collection tries to collect high quality geological and topographic maps of areas outside the U.S., we may not have them available for everywhere in the world.
 During this exercise, if you do not find a quality geologic map for your country, you may want to select a place of interest within the U.S.

-For students outside of the Phoenix Metropolitan Area who cannot go to the ASU Libraries Map Collection, try these online resources for your map needs:
+For students outside of the Phoenix Metropolitan Area who cannot Go to the ASU Library Map Collection, try these online resources for your map needs:

 Google Earth has topographic map overlays of the most recent topographic maps for Arizona.
 Using Google Earth as an advantage in that one can see the topographic maps placed on the "surface" of the Earth.
 After downloading Google Earth, download this topographic map file.

 State Geological Surveys.
 It is recommended that students should check the National Geologic Map Database before directly searching their state geological survey.
 Most states have geologic surveys and many host some of their geologic maps online.
 To search for your states geologic survey, simply search for the name of your state and add the words, geologic survey.
 For example, if you are from Missouri, search for Missouri Geologic Survey to find online geologic maps.